-This is a step-by-step explanation on how to fill in the CBAM template.
+Here is a step-by-step explanation on how to fill out our MS-Excel template:

 1. Go to the first tab “Enter product & emissions data”.